Ciampitti-Lab/AVYield/README.md

   - [x] Change map to avg instead of sum.
 Change title
   - [x] Remove counties without data in the map
   - [x] Convert units and keep selected list. dont clear it
+  - [ ] data already added bug.
+  - [ ] check data filtering process if is still right with newer version of pandas.
   - [ ] filter by county later
 - [x] remove 2 units
 - [ ] better front